 It’s time for our 2nd Annual Light Up To Live Clay Shoot.
 This a fun and engaging event that is always right on target.
 You can participate in the tournament, be an event sponsor or provide a donation in-kind to support the charity event taking place on Thursday, September 12, 2019, at Elm Fork Shooting Sports in Dallas, Texas.

 Join us for the Light Up To Live Gala to raise awareness and funds to help Veterans.
-The enlightening evening includes special guest speakers Major Scott Huesing (USMC Ret.), author of Echo in Ramadi; and retired Major League Baseball Icon, Roger “The Rocket” Clemens.
-There will be auctions, dinner, and entertainment.
+This enlightening evening includes special guest speakers Major Scott Huesing (USMC Ret.), author of Echo in Ramadi; and retired Major League Baseball Icon, Roger “The Rocket” Clemens.
+There will be auctions, dinner and entertainment.
 Click to learn how you can participate or sponsor.
-The event is Saturday, September 14, 2019, at The Westin Stonebriar Resort in Frisco, Texas.
+The event is Saturday, September 14, 2019, at The Westin Stonebriar Hotel & Golf Club.